Shrink wrapping: how it differs from other wrapping processes

 - The product is grouped together (for example, a pack of four tins).

-- The items are enveloped inside a loose bag of the shrink wrap film, either by a semi-automatic or fully automatic machine.
+- The items are enveloped inside a loose bag of the plastic shrink wrap film, either by a semi-automatic or fully automatic heat shrink wrap machine.

-- The product is fed into a heated tunnel on a moving belt.
+- The product, now in the bag, is fed into a heated shrink tunnel on a conveyor belt.

-- The heat causes the film to shrink and cling to the product.
+- The heat from the machinery causes the film to shrink and cling to the product.

-- The pack is allowed to cool, during which time the film strengthens and tightens around it, leaving you with a rigid pack of products.
+- The package is allowed to cool, during which time the film strengthens and tightens around it, leaving a rigid pack of products.

-- The heat doesn’t affect the product inside the pack, and will only lightly warm the outside of it.
+- The heat doesn’t affect the product inside the package, and will only lightly warm the outside of it.
 Chocolate is frequently packed in shrink wrap with no ill effects!

-- Low-cost: Because the shrink wrapping process is fairly simple, it’s cheaper to automate than other methods of wrapping.
+- Low-cost: Because the shrink wrapping process is fairly simple, it’s a cheaper wrapping solution to automate than other methods.
 This type of packaging also saves space when holding the items in storage or transporting them.